Compact Quantum Homogeneous K\"ahler Spaces: The Rudiments of Unbounded Operators

-We now recall the functional calculus for unbounded self-adjoint operators: For any self-adjoint operator $D$, and any bounded Borel function $f: \sigma(T) \to \mathbb{C}$, one can associate a bounded operator $f(T):\H \to \H$.
+We now recall the functional calculus for unbounded self-adjoint operators: For any self-adjoint operator $T$, and any bounded Borel function $f: \sigma(T) \to \mathbb{C}$, one can associate a bounded operator $f(T):\H \to \H$.
 This extends the usual functional calculus for bounded operators (see \cite[\textsection 1.8]{HigsonRoe} for details).
-For the special case when $D$ is diagonalisable, the case of interest in this paper, $f(D)$ admits a simple explicit description: Let $\{e_n\}_{n \in \bN_0}$ be any diagonalisation of $D$, where $D(e_n) = \lambda_n e_n$, then $f(D)$ is the unique bounded linear operator defined by

-This gives sense to the definition of the bounded transform of a spectral triple in (\ref{eqn:boundedT}).